Is Bosnia Safe to Visit in 2026? An Honest Guide

 Wildlife and nature

 This is a minor concern, but a fair one to mention because it reinforces the single most useful rule in the whole guide.
 Bosnia’s remote mountains and forests - places like Sutjeska and the Dinaric ranges - are home to brown bears, wolves and wild boar.
-Encounters with tourists are extremely rare, and none of it is a concern in the cities or on the roads.
+Encounters with tourists are extremely rare, and none of it’s a concern in the cities or on the roads.
 In rocky, rural country in the warmer months there are also snakes, including the venomous nose-horned viper.
 The practical response is the same rule that keeps you clear of mines: stay on marked trails and out of the deep undergrowth.
 Doing so keeps you away from the animals, the snakes and the ordnance in one move.

 Health, water and emergencies